-Field Reason for inclusion Value Mother's Maiden Name Any information about the mother is helpful in making a match Helps create true positive matches Patient Home Telephone A telecom helps match into the right household Helps create true positive matches Patient Multiple Birth Indicator Indicates this person is a multiple - twin, triplet, etc. Helps avoid false positive matches of multiples Patient Birth Order Distinguishes among those multiples.
-Helps avoid false positive matches of multiples
+Field Reason for inclusion Value Mother's Maiden Name Any information about the mother is helpful in making a match Helps create true positive matches Patient Home Telephone A telecom helps match into the right household Helps create true positive matches Patient Multiple Birth Indicator Indicates this person is a multiple - twin, triplet, etc. Helps avoid false positive matches of multiples

-Field Reason for inclusion Value Last Update Date/Time, Last Update Facility These fields, although not strictly demographic, can effectively substitute when multiple birth indicator and birth order are not collected.
+Field Reason for inclusion Value Patient Birth Order Distinguishes among those multiples.
+Helps avoid false positive matches of multiples Last Update Date/Time, Last Update Facility These fields, although not strictly demographic, can effectively substitute when multiple birth indicator and birth order are not collected.
 They indirectly provide visit information.
 Provider visits on the same day may likely indicate two children brought to a doctor together.
 Helps avoid false positive matches of multiples

-Patient Identity Source actors which support the Pediatric Demographics Option are required to support the Patient Identity Management [ITI-30] transaction and shall provide values, when available, for the fields identified as Pediatric Demographics fields.
+Patient Demographics Consumer actors which support the Pediatrics Demographics Option will be able to provide Pediatric Demographics query parameter fields in the Patient Demographics Query transaction [ITI-47], and shall be able to receive and process any values returned for the fields identified as Pediatric Demographics.